Messier-16/Reine-Chess-Scoresheet-Scanner/README.md

 # Reine
 by Rithwik Sudharsan and Alex Fung

 This product scans chess scoresheets, but as per suggestions can be modified to work on other forms for processing.
-Open-sourced under the MIT license.
+Open-sourced under the GPL license.

 Website here: https://www.reinechess.com/